raphaelalmeidamartins/tests-with-react-testing-library/README.md

 ## :page_with_curl: About

-React project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/) at the end of Unit 14 ([Front-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/2_Desenvolvimento-Front-end)) of Trybe's Web Development course.
+Tests project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/) at the end of Unit 14 ([Front-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/2_Desenvolvimento-Front-end)) of Trybe's Web Development course.
 I was approved with 100% of the mandatory and optional requirements met.

 We had to implement integration and unit tests with React Testing Library to a React project that was already developed.